 10. Manage inventory with care.

 According to the Waste and Resources Action Programme, the average cost of avoidable food waste to UK business is £0.97 per meal.
 For a small business, that’s huge.
-With an inventory management system however, you get a better idea of what’s in stock and when you need to refill so you’re not relying on your gut.
+With a Square inventory management system however, you get a better idea of what’s in stock and when you need to refill so you’re not relying on your gut.

 This post is for guidance only and is not intended as legal advice.
 For financial or legal advice related to your specific business, be sure to consult an independent financial or legal professional.